Babafunbi1/aws_automation/README.md

 ### 3. EC2 Instance

-- Created inside the VPC using one of the created subnets.
+- Created using its default vpc available in region.
-- Uses the default security group or a custom security group that allows necessary inbound/outbound traffic.
+- Uses the default security group.

 ---